2 Describing data

 Note that our approach here emphasizes approaches using the tidyverse packages, such as dplyr, ggplot, tidyr, and forcats.
 We emphasize these packages in this course because we believe they provide a cleaner, more consistent, and more modern interface for accomplishing many data tasks than so-called “Base R” approaches do.

 Given this emphasis, a natural place to look for further material is the second edition of R for Data Science (“R4DS”) which also emphasizes tidyverse approaches.
 The content above overlaps with the material from a number of parts of R4DS.
-Chapter 3 and Chapter 5 of R4DS provide more details on the primary dplyr verbs and reshaping data.14 We briefly introduced functions, which get a fuller treatment in Chapter 27 of R4DS.
+Chapters 3 and 5 of R4DS provide more details on the primary dplyr verbs and reshaping data.
+We briefly introduced functions, which get a fuller treatment in Chapter 27 of R4DS.
 We also discussed factors (Chapter 16 of R4DS), missing values (Chapter 18 of R4DS), and joins (Chapter 19 of R4DS).

 We introduced elements from Base R not covered until much later in R for Data Science.
 For example, the use of [[ and $ to select elements of a list or a data frame are first seen in Chapter 14 of R4DS.
 Chapter 27 of R4DS provides an introduction to important elements of Base R.

-In accounting and finance research, data visualization seems relatively underutilised.
+In accounting and finance research, data visualization seems relatively underutilized.
 We speculate that there are two reasons for this.
 First, making plots is relatively difficult with the tools available to most researchers.
 For example, many researchers appear to use Excel to make plots, but Excel’s plotting functionality is relatively limited and requires manual steps.
-Second, data visualization is most useful when the goal is to gain genuine insight into real-world phenomena and less useful for finding the statistically significant “results” that are so often sought (we cover this issue in more depth in Chapter 19 below).
+Second, data visualization is most useful when the goal is to gain genuine insight into real-world phenomena and less useful for finding the statistically significant “results” that are so often sought (we cover this issue in more depth in Chapter 19).

-We agree with the authors of “R for Data Science” that thinking about data visualization forces the analyst to think about the structure of the data in a careful way.
-Chapter 1, Chapter 9, Chapter 10, and Chapter 11 of R4DS provide more depth on data visualization.
+We agree with the authors of R for Data Science that thinking about data visualization forces the analyst to think about the structure of the data in a careful way.
+Chapters 1, 9, 10, and 11 of R4DS provide more depth on data visualization.
 We also try to use data visualization throughout this book.
 An excellent book-length treatment of the topic is provided by Healy (2018).

 We discussed reproducible research briefly above and provided a link to a Quarto template for readers to use in completing the exercises below.
 For reasons of space, we do not discuss Quarto in detail here.
 Fortunately, Chapter 28 of R4DS provides an introduction to Quarto.

-Our expectation and hope is that by the end of this book you will have covered almost all the topics addressed by R4DS.
+Our expectation and hope is that, by the end of this book, you will have covered almost all the topics addressed by R4DS.
 But given that R4DS often provides more in-depth coverage than we can here, we recommend that you read that book carefully as you work through this book and we provide guidance to assist the reader in doing this.

 Moving beyond the Tidyverse, Adler (2012) continues to provide a solid introduction to R oriented to Base R. A more programming-oriented pre-Tidyverse introduction to R is provided by Matloff (2011).
 An introduction to programming using R is provided by Grolemund (2014).